MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 After selecting **Edit** for a given attribute on the **Search, sort & filter** page, one of three possible panels will show up, depending on the attribute's data type.
 Using this panel you will be able to determine:

 - The number of results that will appear on the **Filter** menu on the **Profiles** page.
-- In what order they will be organized.
+- The order in which they will be organized.

 The following image shows the **Edit** panel that will open for string-type attributes.